nemesisdb/nemesisdb/README.md

 <br/>

-## Save and Restore
+## Persist and Restore
-Session and key value data be saved to file and restored:
+Key values can be saved to file and restored at either runtime or at startup in the command line.

-Sessions enabled:
-- `SH_SAVE` save all sessions or particular sessions
-- `SH_LOAD` to load data from file at runtime
-- Use `--loadName` at the command line to load during start up

-Sessions disabled:
-- `KV_SAVE` to save all key
-- `KV_LOAD` to load keys from file at runtime
-- Use `--loadName` at the command line to load during start up

 <br/>